-If the case is not closed within the established period, the Lending Institution will be required to must return the funds to PRHFA for those cases.
+If the case is not closed within the established period, the Lending Institution must return the funds to PRHFA for those cases.
 PRHFA reserves the right to take any necessary measures to close the cases promptly and approve or deny any requests for time extensions.